We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For those seeking a sleep-promoting supplement that’s free of artificial flavors, colors, and chemical preservatives, this product may be a good fit.

 Each serving contains 270 mg of magnesium glycinate chelate.
+Each bottle contains 240 tablets, the most on this list.

 Plus, this supplement is hypoallergenic, vegan-friendly, gluten-free, and made without the use of genetically modified organisms (GMOs).